applyikfwork/Cafe/replit.md

 - Smooth animations and micro-interactions for engagement
 - Real-time data updates from Firebase
 - Dark/light theme support with automatic detection
+- Indian Rupee (INR) currency for all pricing
+- Secure admin panel accessible only via password

 ## Next Steps
 - Complete admin authentication with Firebase Auth